spesml/spesml.github.io/3_Plugin/13_executable_functions.md

 Each module consists of a set of functions.
 The functions are defined inside of the module's body.
 The definition of a function starts with the function's return type, followed by the function's name.
-The name is followed by a comma-separated list of parameter definitions, which is enclosed in round brackets.
+The name is followed by a comma-separated list of parameter definitions, consisting of a [type](/plugin/data_types.html) and a name, which is enclosed in round brackets.
 Afterwards, the body of the function is defined between the equality sign and semicolon as a single expression.

 For example, the following listing depicts the module `sums`, which contains the